m-jahn/fluctuator/README.md

   replacement = paste0("stroke:", metabolic_flux$stroke_color_rgb))
 ```

+    ## New attributes were set for 48 node(s).

-And for better look, reduce the size of the arrow heads.
-Arrow heads are
+And for better looks, we can reduce the size of the arrow heads.
+Arrow
-called `marker` in Inkscape SVG (note that node name attribute changed
+heads are called `marker` in Inkscape SVGs.

+**Important**: Note that the node attribute that is used to filter
+matching objects changes to `id` now.
+This can be a different attribute
+for different types of SVG files or editors (Inkscape, Illustrator, …).

-to `id`).
-To modify size, we change the `transform` field of the marker
+To modify the size, we change the `transform` field of the `marker`
 nodes.
-Needs to be done separately for start and end arrows.
+This needs to be done separately for start and end arrows.

 ``` r
 SVG2 <- set_attributes(SVG2,